No 1, The Old Bakehouse

 Listed as a Grade 2 building by English Heritage, The Old Bakehouse is described as a cottage of late 16th or early 17th century origin, much altered in 19th century.

 It is timber framed and plaster, but the framing has been replaced with brick in parts.
-The steeply pitched roof, originally thatched, is now with buff pantiles and a small C19 gault brick ridge stack.
+The steeply pitched roof, originally thatched, is now with buff pantiles and a small 19th century gault brick ridge stack.

 The fenestration is 19th or 20th century including a hung sash of four panes.